History, tourist information, and nearby accommodation

 In 1750 William Duesbury established a porcelain works on Nottingham Road.
 In 1775 the company was granted a royal warrant, allowing it to use the name Royal Crown Derby China.
 Today the works offer regular tours, and there is a fine collection of local china in the Derby Museum.

 The most impressive building is Derby Cathedral, which began life as All Saints church before it was raised to cathedral status in 1927.
-The church is largely 16th century, though it was extensively remodelled by James Gibbs, architect of St. Martin-in-the-Fields, in 1725.
+The church is largely 16th century, though it was extensively remodelled by James Gibbs, the architect of St. Martin-in-the-Fields, in 1725.
 The interior is notable for its superb wrought-iron screens, the work of local ironsmith Robert Bakewell, as well as the tomb of the redoubtable Bess of Hardwick (see Hardwick Hall).

 This 14th-century bridge chapel is one of only six such chapels remaining in England.
 The chapel was allowed to levy a toll on people and livestock using the bridge, which must have resulted in a considerable income, as the bridge was the only crossing of the Derwent in Derby for many centuries.